robklaiss/rsvp_system/RENDER_DEPLOYMENT.md

 ### 4. Database Setup

 The PostgreSQL database will be automatically created based on the `render.yaml` configuration.
-After deployment:
+The database migration will run automatically as part of the deployment process through the `preDeployCommand` in render.yaml.

+If you need to run migrations manually:

 1. Go to your web service in the Render dashboard
 2. Click on the "Shell" tab
 3. Run the database migration script:
    ```
-   python migrate_db.py
+   python render_migrate.py
    ```

 ### 5. Verify Deployment

 1. Once deployment is complete, click on the URL provided by Render to access your application
-2. Verify that both the Flask and FastAPI components are working:
+2. Verify that the Flask application is working by accessing the root URL
-   - Main RSVP system (Flask): The root URL
-   - Wedding admin dashboard (FastAPI): `/dashboard` endpoint
+3. Test key functionality such as guest management and the RSVP system

 ## Understanding Your Deployment

 Your RSVP system on Render.com consists of:

-1. **Combined Web Service**: Runs both your Flask and FastAPI applications on a single service
+1. **Flask Web Service**: Runs your Flask application
-   - Flask app handles the RSVP system, guest management, and notifications
+   - Handles the RSVP system, guest management, and notifications
-   - FastAPI app manages wedding details and includes the dashboard feature
+   - Provides all the core functionality needed for the wedding RSVP process

 2. **PostgreSQL Database**: Stores all your wedding, guest, and RSVP data